eccelerators/SimStm/README.rst

  sub operand1 $operand2
  sub operand1 0xF0`

-Subtract variable or constant operand2 value from variable operand1 value or subtract value 0xF0 from variable operand1 value.
+The ``sub`` instruction subtracts variable or constant operand2 value from variable operand1 value or subtract value 0xF0 from variable operand1 value.
 The resulting value of the subtraction is in variable operand1 value after the operation.